ding-lab/CromwellRunner/README.md

 ## BamMap

-A BamMap is a file developed in Ding Lab for CPTAC3 project used by TinDaisy `runplan` to create YAML per-run configuration files.
+A BamMap is a file developed in Ding Lab for CPTAC3 project used by `runplan` to create YAML per-run configuration files.
 A BamMap is a catalog of samples, their metadata, and their paths, with one BAM file per line.
 * [Format of BamMap](https://github.com/ding-lab/importGDC/blob/master/make_bam_map.sh)
 * [Example of a real BamMap](https://github.com/ding-lab/CPTAC3.catalog/blob/master/MGI.BamMap.dat)